 Adding and removing hard disks in VMware Workstation

+VMware Workstation allows us to create and use virtual machines.
+We can use virtual machines to test applications and software in a virtual environment.
 A virtual machine is a virtual computer.
-You can use it as a physical computer.
-It is created on a physical computer.
-You can create multiple virtual machines on a computer.
-For example, the following tutorial explains how to create three virtual machines on a single computer and create a practice lab for RHCE exam topics.
+We can use it as a physical computer.
+We create it on a physical computer.
+We can create multiple virtual machines on a computer.
+For example, the following tutorial explains how to make three virtual machines on a single computer and use them to create a practice lab for RHCE exam topics.

-Suppose, we want to add a new hard disk to the virtual machine.
+Suppose We want to add a new hard disk to the virtual machine.
 For this, we will use the following steps.

-power off virtual machine
+power off the virtual machine

-In the second step, click the Edit virtual machine settings option
+In the second step, click the Edit Virtual Machine Settings option.

-Click the Add button available in the left pane.
+The Add button in the left pane allows us to add a new device to the virtual machine.
+Click the Add button in the left pane.
 It opens a new wizard.
 On the opened wizard, select Hard Disk and click Next.

 add button